 - Order receipts or packing slips

-The exact process includes reviewing quantities, prices, and terms to ensure that the vendor fulfilled what was expected as per the terms of the purchase order.
-The buyer can refuse to pay in case of variation in pricing, quantities, or if there are damaged goods.
-Once the invoice undergoes the three-way process, the buyer can pay as per the vendor’s terms.
+The process includes reviewing quantities, prices, and terms to ensure that the vendor fulfilled the purchase order expectations.
+The buyer can refuse to pay in case of variation in pricing or quantities or if there are damaged goods.
+Once the invoice undergoes the three-way process, the buyer can deliver as per the vendor’s terms.
 The three-way process can help your business save money by double-checking information and highlighting inconsistencies before payment.
 It also helps strengthen buyer and seller relationships.

 Why are we talking about the three-way process?
 That leads us to our next point.

-How Manual Purchase Order and Invoicing Can Hurt Your Business
+How Manual Purchase Orders and Invoicing Can Hurt Your Business

-Make no mistake about it; the three-way matching process makes perfect sense.
+Please make no mistake; the three-way matching process makes perfect sense.